NetSim Academic: a network lab on your desktop

 • Data traffic types and network performance measures (PDF, HTML)

-• The OSPF weight setting problem and the performance comparison of the OSPF vs. RIP (PDF, HTML)
+• The OSPF weight setting problem and the performance comparison of OSPF vs. RIP (PDF, HTML)

 • Understand the working of OSPF (PDF, HTML)